Sensory Glove-Based Surgical Robot User Interface: METHODOLOGY

-The tracking of the relative transformation between the fingers and the wrist is accomplished using the five sets of flexible sensors with 2 Degrees of Freedom (DoF) and six sets of 9 DoF IMUs of the Manus Meta Prime 3 Haptic XR glove, operating at a rate of 90Hz.
-These sensors boast a $\pm 2.5^{\circ}$ accuracy~\cite{manus}.
-The glove software provides a hand skeleton mesh, inspired by the Mediapipe framework~\cite{bazarevsky2019mediapipe}.
+Tracking of the relative transformation between the fingers and the wrist is accomplished using the five sets of flexible sensors with 2 Degrees of Freedom (DoF) and six sets of 9 DoF IMUs of the Manus glove, operating at 90Hz with $\pm 2.5^{\circ}$ accuracy~\cite{manus}.
+The glove software provides a hand skeleton mesh inspired by the Mediapipe framework~\cite{bazarevsky2019mediapipe}.
 This mesh is dynamically adjusted based on the readings from the glove sensors, allowing for a real-time representation of the hand pose.

+The HTC Vive Tracker and Base Station coordinate frames are depicted in Fig.~\ref{fig:arm_glove_setup}.
+At initialization, the tracker frame $H$ and the tracker base frame $S$ coincide and are aligned with the PSM instrument tip frame $T$.
+The desired translation for the PSM end-effector is calculated by scaling the displacement of $H$ from $S$ as described above to create an intuitive control for the user.

+For the goal orientation of the PSM end effector, we determine the relative orientation between the metacarpophalangeal (MP) and distal interphalangeal (DIP) joint of the sensory glove's index finger and add this rotation to the one provided by the HTC Vive Tracker readings.
+This ensures that the system follows the index finger of the user, making the system more intuitive and reducing user fatigue.

-In our architecture, the Euclidean distance between the tips of the index and thumb fingers is used to control the jaw of the end effector.
-To map the distance of the fingers to the distance between the tips of the jaw we use an expression analogous to Eq.~\eqref{eq:rescale}.
-This enables precise and intuitive control of the robotic system.
+In our architecture, the Euclidean distance between the tips of the index and thumb fingers was used to control the jaw of the end effector.
+To map the distance of the fingers to the distance between the tips of the jaw, we use an expression analogous to Eq.~\eqref{eq:rescale}.
+The maximum opening of the jaw is achieved when the distance between the two fingertips is $10$cm.
+This value has been selected as it is the $95\%$ percentile of the length of the index finger of women~\cite{hand_percentile}, ensuring that all users can precisely and intuitively control the instrument jaw within the full range of motion.